Feast your eyes on shop windows decked out with festive lights, glam displays, augmented reality and more.

 A new type of holiday display that uses technology to enhance the traditional holiday window displays, Window Wonderland exhibition transforms the Junction neighbourhood into a magical and interactive outdoor gallery.

-It showcases local artists and animators who have painted storefront windows brought to life by Augmented Reality (AR).
-It is one of the more unique interpretations of holiday window displays, but so worth checking out.
+It showcases local artists and animators who have painted storefront windows that have been brought to life by Augmented Reality (AR).
+It is one of the more unique interpretations of holiday window displays, but it is so worth checking out.